logo image

 The High Street runs north downhill from the Market Cross with the most notable building being the Spread Eagle Hotel built in the late 1700s, on the site of an earlier Inn that Mary Queen of Scots visited in 1566.

-Mary Queen of Scots Visitor Centre is situated on Queen Street, that runs parallel with the High Street.
+Mary Queen of Scots Visitor Centre is on Queen Street, that runs parallel with the High Street.
 This House was built in the early 1500s.
 Mary Queen of Scots lived in the house for a few weeks in 1566 to preside over a Circuit Court in Jedburgh.
 The House was converted to a Museum in 1930.

 The Base of an Old Cross, said to be 1,300 years old, is in the scenic garden of Mary Queen of Scots House.
 The Stone was the base of a large Christian High Cross at the Bongate area of Jedburgh.
 The Stone was moved to the Market Square in the 1850s, to Hartage House Gardens some time later, then to the Mary Queen of Scots House Gardens in the 1960s after Hartage House was demolished.